-Below are some projects which have supported communities to connect during the COVID-19 pandemic.
+Below are some projects which have supported communities to connect.

 Every Day can be Neighbour Day – Neighbour Day has aimed to increase social connection and belonging in communities across the nation and has served to remind us how important it is to build strong relationships with those who live near us.
 Social connections and support are even more important as the country grapples with extended periods of isolation, physical distancing measures and a re-think of how we operate our day-to-day lives.
 Relationships Australia support Neighbour Day events and have published a range of ideas and tips to help people create connections.
 Connection Cards can be downloaded here